gymrek-lab/TRTools/README.rst

 	pip install trtools

+Note, :code:`pybedtools` requires zlib.
+If you receive an error about a missing file :code:`zlib.h`, you can install on Ubuntu using :code:`sudo apt-get install zlib1g-dev` or CentOS using :code:`sudo yum install zlib-devel`.

 Or, to install from source, run the following command from the base directory of the TRTools repo::

 	python setup.py install [--prefix=PREFIX]